TheHive-Project/TheHive4py/README.md

 # thehive4py

-> **IMPORTANT:** This library is currently in active development and is in the beta phase.
+> **IMPORTANT:** Version 1.x is not maintained anymore as TheHive v3 and v4 are end of life.
+Version 2.x is targeting TheHive v5 exclusively and currently in beta phase.
 Please use it with caution and be prepared for potential breaking changes until the first stable release!

 **What's New:** This is a rebooted version of `thehive4py` designed specifically for TheHive 5.
 Stay tuned, as we have more exciting updates in store!